swansonk14/typed-argument-parser/README.md

 ### Subclassing

-In some cases, it may be useful to define a template Tap and then subclass it for different use cases.
-Since Tap is simply a native Python class, inheritance is built-in.
+It is sometimes useful to define a template Tap and then subclass it for different use cases.
+Since Tap is a native Python class, inheritance is built-in, making it easy to customize from a template Tap.

-It's easy customize from a template Tap.
 In the example below, `StarsTap` and `AwardsTap` inherit the arguments (`package` and `is_cool`) and the methods (`process_args`) from `BaseTap`.

 ```python
 class BaseTap(Tap):